noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 As if it’s drenched in sweat, its beautiful red flesh is soaking in its lustrous fatty juices, whetting the appetite of the people looking at it.

-[Hagfuu, ahmm...
+[Hagfuu, a-hmm...
 Awhhhh?!
 Kaito-san, I was the one who was cooking up that meat...]

 [You still have lots on your plate, you know?
 I mean, whose money do you think